Akshat-Tripathi/neural/README.md

 ```Python
 stochastic_error(self, ideal)
 ```
-This method returns the difference between the output of the layer and the ideal value. of the output.
+This method returns the difference between the output of the layer and the ideal value of the output.

 ideal: The ideal value of the output of the layer in the form of the matrix data type.